jina-ai/jina/docs/concepts/jcloud/index.md

 Basic monitoring is provided to Flows deployed on Jina AI Cloud.

 To access the [Grafana](https://grafana.com/)-powered dashboard, first get {ref}`the status of the Flow<jcloud-flow-status>`.
-The `dashboards` link is displayed at the bottom of the pane.
+The `Grafana Dashboard` link is displayed at the bottom of the pane.
 Visit the URL to find basic metrics like 'Number of Request Gateway Received' and 'Time elapsed between receiving a request and sending back the response':

 ```{figure} img/monitoring.png
 :width: 80%